Billy Bodin

-Billy Paul Bodin (born 24 March 1992) is a professional footballer who plays as a forward or as an attacking midfielder for club Swindon Town.
+Billy Paul Bodin (born 24 March 1992) is a professional footballer who plays as a forward or as an attacking midfielder.
 Born in England, he played for the Wales national team.
 Bodin is the son of former Wales international Paul Bodin.

 Bodin began his career with Swindon Town, spending periods on loan to Torquay United and Crewe Alexandra.
 After signing permanently and playing for two seasons at Torquay he spent a season at Northampton Town.
 He played for Bristol Rovers for two and a half years before joining Preston North End in January 2018, where he remained for a further three seasons.

 Having represented Wales at several youth levels, he was called up to the Wales senior squad for the first time on 15 March 2018.

 Club career

 Swindon Town

 Bodin began his career with Swindon Town, moving from the youth set-up, where he finished top scorer in both the youth side and the reserves during the 2009–10 season, to become a professional in April 2010.
 Bodin was an unused substitute on the Swindon bench on 20 March 2010 in their 1–1 league draw against Norwich City.

 On 2 October 2010, Bodin followed in his father's footsteps by making his first-team debut for Swindon Town as a late substitute in a 2–1 League One defeat to Dagenham & Redbridge, replacing Thomas Dossevi.
 Swindon were relegated to League Two after finishing 24th, and Bodin expressed hopes for first-team opportunities the following season.

 Having returning to Swindon in early January 2012 from a loan spell, Bodin scored his first goals for the club, the final goal in a 4–1 victory over Southend United on 31 January 2012 and another in the next game, a 3–0 win over Crawley Town on 14 February 2012.
 His third goal came against Dagenham & Redbridge in a 4–0 win on 6 March 2012.